shariq1989/cookbook/content/recipe/shrimp_etoufee.md

 For the Shrimp Broth:

 1. In a [dutch oven](https://amzn.to/3bveYK6), warm oil over medium heat.
 Add the reserved shrimp shells and allow them to saute for about 3 minutes.

+{{< figure src="/images/shrim3.jpg" class="instructionFigure">}}

 2. Add water and simmer for 5 minutes.
 3. Using a slotted spoon, scoop out the shells and discard.
 Set the broth aside.

 For the Etoufee:

+1. In a small bowl, gather the ingredients for the Cajun seasoning.
+Set aside.

+{{< figure src="/images/shrim1.jpg" class="instructionFigure">}}

-1. In a heavy-bottomed saute pan, melt the butter over medium-high heat.
+2. In a heavy-bottomed saute pan, melt the butter over medium-high heat.
 Then, add the corn starch.
 Whisk until it begins to foam and a roux forms, about 3 minutes.

+{{< figure src="/images/shrim4.jpg" class="instructionFigure">}}

+{{< figure src="/images/shrim5.jpg" class="instructionFigure">}}

-2. Add the onion, celery, green bell pepper, and garlic.
+3. Add the onion, celery, green bell pepper, and garlic.
 Cook until vegetables soften, about 5-7 minutes.

+{{< figure src="/images/shrim6.jpg" class="instructionFigure">}}

-3. Next, add the Cajun seasoning, bay leaves, and thyme sprigs.
+4. Next, add the Cajun seasoning, bay leaves, and thyme sprigs.
 Cook until aromatic.
-4. Stir in the reserved shrimp broth and simmer for 30 minutes over medium heat.
+5. Stir in the reserved shrimp broth and simmer for 30 minutes over medium heat.

+{{< figure src="/images/shrim8.jpg" class="instructionFigure">}}

-5. Add the shrimp to the broth and cook for 3-5 minutes.
+6. Add the shrimp to the broth and cook for 3-5 minutes.
 Cater the cooking time based on the size of the shrimp you use; be careful not to overcook the shrimp.

+{{< figure src="/images/shrim7.jpg" class="instructionFigure">}}

-6. Season the etoufee with salt and serve with rice.
+7. Season the etoufee with salt and serve with rice.

+{{< figure src="/images/shrim9.jpg" class="instructionFigure">}}